NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 Verify the hit marker is on the point under the mouse and that the normal lines up with the surface.

-## Verify that raycasting works as expected with maxDepth = 0
+## Verify that raycasting works as expected with just root

 #### steps

 1. Open the kitchen sink example.
 1. Enable raycasting.
-1. Set max depth option to 0.
+1. Set max depth option to 1.
 1. Hover over the surface of the terrain.
 1. Repeat with firstHitOnly = false.